 Debbie was one of five on the course – this small group’s make up was varied with a doctor, a procurer and two outdoor centre workers.
 Despite confessing to an age gap between herself and the rest of her group Debbie did not feel deterred and held her own as an experienced and fit hillwalker for the whole week.

-To read the full story, be sure to pick up a copy of the October 2015 issue!
+To read the full story, be sure to pick up a copy of the December 2015 issue!